jonathantemplin/LinnMemorialLecture2017/index.md

 >- Additional information needed about student abilities
 >- Nature of some items necessitates multiple dimensions
 >- Constructs/standards are inherently multidimensional
+>- Key questions:
+>   - What dimension(s) do you want to measure?
+>   - What gets in the way of measuring those dimension(s)?

 ---